-Students enrolled in courses through the Perryville Area VocationalTechnical School will be issued credit through SVHS.
+Students enrolled in courses through the Perryville Area Vocational Technical School will be issued credit through SVHS.
 Any student's course grade, while enrolled in the Career Center, will be based on the PHS grading scale and the PHS "letter" grade.
+ONLY semester grades will be inputted into the gradebook.
+Quarter grades will NOT be included in the report card and students should use the platform from Career Center to review quarter grades.
+SV students that attend Perryville Area Vocational Center will be eligible for honor roll based ONLY on their grades at SVHS.